ErikBoraHuynh/Homelabs-Repository/Active Directory/README.md

 <img width="753" height="573" alt="0" src="https://github.com/user-attachments/assets/918f9261-b607-4d85-8e4c-76f633bf0a65" />

-Created an Active Directory Diagram in Microsoft Visio to help visualize this home lab.
+Created an Active Directory Diagram in Microsoft Visio to help visualize this homelab.

 The Windows Server 2019 VM functions as the Domain Controller (DC) for the internal network, providing centralized authentication, identity management, and network services.
 Both the Domain Controller and the Windows 10 VM / Client reside on the same virtual internal network.